 As a composer Sasha’s music has been described as “medieval spectral disco” with influences from the Middle Ages, Africa, funk, disco, and French spectralism.
 It has been performed across Europe, Japan and the U.S.

 Sasha has a passion for ethnomusicology and a special fondness for Africa.
 He has traveled extensively around the continent, visiting frequently as a child and returning as an adult to do field research in Cameroon (Bamiléké court music), Gabon (polyphony of the Baka Pygmies) and Madagascar (polyphony of the Androy region) as preparation for his own compositions.

 As a linguist Sasha’s interest lay in sociolinguistics, pidgins and creoles, language transmission in immigrant communities, and African-American Vernacular English.
 This orientation survives in his musical practice and research, which involves a structuralist approach to cross-cultural contact phenomena and their musical results.

 In an earlier career Sasha managed a venture capital fund in Silicon Valley and worked as a lawyer for the firm of Baker & McKenzie.
-He is proficient in French, German, Italian, Dutch, Spanish, Yiddish, and various other modern languages, as well as in Latin, medieval Occitan and Ancient Greek.
+He is proficient in French, German, Italian, Dutch, Spanish, Yiddish, and various other modern languages, as well as in Latin, Classical Greek, and medieval Occitan.
 He has also studied Korean, Japanese, Arabic and some languages of Africa (Twì, Bambara, Fulani, Songhay, Amharic) and the Pacific (Samoan, Bislama) but is not proficient in them.